 The New Education policy of the UGC in 1984 promoted the concept of Autonomous Colleges in India for the first time.
 Under this policy, our College conferred the autonomous status in 1989.
 As per the pre-requisites to autonomy, the Examination Branch is established.
 The College is affiliated to Osmania University.
 It is recognized as a Degree College under 2(f) and 12(B) by UGC in 1962.
 The Autonomous status has been renewed since then.

 The Examination Branch is headed by a Controller of Examinations.
-It works with the help of Additional Controllers, Computer Programmers, Office Assistants, and Data Entry Operators and other helpers.
+It works with the help of Additional Controllers, Computer Programmers, Office Assistants,

 The Examination Branch conducts the Examinations, declares the results and issues the relevant certificates to the student.
 It also maintains personal and academic record of all the students admitted to various courses.
 The Examination Branch carries its activities keeping in view the guidelines recommended by UGC/Osmania University from time to time.
 The Students are governed by the rules and regulations framed by the Examination Branch of this College.